 - Collaboration between ODP and other program offices within DHS and other departments to assure collaborative service planning.

 - Contribution to the community as full citizens and not being segregated, to vote, work for pay, volunteering, belonging to a religious community, participating in leisure activities, and the dignity to being recognized for their abilities and gifts.

 - Freedom to have the life they want and to negotiate risk to exercise the freedoms of choice.

 - Individuality to be known and respected for their unique self.

-- Mentoring from people and families to help other people by providing information and working with them until they can do things on their own.
+- Mentorship from people and families to help other people by providing information and working with them until they can do things on their own.

 - Quality of life as determined by the individual to live the life that they want.

-- Relationships with family and neighborhood, and having friends they choose.
+- Relationships with family and neighbors and having friends they choose.

 - Safety in their home, in their neighborhood, at work, as well as all other aspects of their lives which ensure health and safety without being restrictive or overprotective

-- Success measured as freedom from poverty and have a chance to be successful in the life they choose.
+- Success measured as freedom from poverty with the chance to be successful in the life they choose.